riggles1/GunconDuino-With-Screen-Flash/README.md

 With this setup, the physical input lag of your intended shot direction is either sampled the same frame the trigger was pressed (if light is present) or up to 35ms (buffer delay, where screen flash happens), so the lag from a trigger press to XY position on screen is 0-2 frames (60Hz).

 This script is set for 1-2 frames of input emu-lag (maximum, 60Hz), thanks to a bufferDelay that's set to 35ms "2 frames".
-The delay is just a timeout function, shots are released instantly within 0-35ms as light is sensed.
+The normal bufferdelay is just a timeout function, shots are released instantly within 0-35ms as light is sensed.
-There's an alternate mode enabled by the A-button (at boot or after disabling the GunconDuino with A+B+Trigger), where bufferDelay becomes  ```bufferDelayUs = 58000UL;``` but only resort to this mode if you can't bring down your input lag down.
-In my own setup I never get more than 2 frames of lag, even with polygnal arcade games or PS1 games.
-However I use this alternate buffer mode for Carnevil, as that is a 55Hz 256p game, 2 frames at 55Hz take longer than the 35ms buffer.
+There are alternate bufferdelay modes enabled by the A-button (at boot or after disabling the GunconDuino with A+B+Trigger), where bufferDelay becomes longer depending on how many times A was pressed before pulling the trigger.

+ * Press A+B+Trigger to disable the guncon, then:
+ * 1 A press = 3 frame bufferdelay, 2 A presses = 4 frame bufferdelay, 3 A presses = 5 frame bufferdelay, 6 A presses = 6 frame bufferdelay.
+(60Hz frames)
+ * Finally pull the trigger to confirm the selection.
+You can at any time disable it and select a different bufferdelay mode.
+ * Set whatever bufferdelay depending on your setup lag, optimal setups will have 1-2 frames of input lag depending on the title, but for something like Carnevil that plays at 55Hz, meaning each frames take longer, in that case set 1+ bufferdelay mode to compensate.

 To check that the GunconDuino isn't losing shots due to lag.
-Shoot at a black spot in a game, if the input lag is higher than 3 frames it will not register every shot.
+Shoot at a black spot in a game.

 GunconDuino v2 in action: https://www.youtube.com/watch?v=mwm7y__UAsM